gbadev-org/tonc/content/makefile.md

 $(var:a=b)
 ```

 is called <dfn>substitution reference</dfn>, one of the many forms of pattern substitution.
 In this case it looks at variable *var* and if it finds the string *a* at the end of a word, it'll be replaced by string *b*.
 I've used this to turn the lists of .s and .c files into lists of object files.
 GNU Make is full of string-transformation commands such as this.
-Look at tonclib.mak for some others.
+Look at libtonc.mak for some others.

 ### 2: Tools settings {#ssec-make-tool}